-The Office of Disability Services provides assistance to students with physical, psychological, medical and learning disabilities, in compliance with ADA requirements.
-Students who experience physical, perceptual, or emotional challenges may require additional supports and accommodations to equalize their opportunities for academic success.
-Students who have documented disabilities can access support services by contacting the Office of Disability Services (897-8497) at the beginning of each semester.
+The Office of Disability Services assists students with physical, psychological, medical, and learning disabilities who require reasonable accommodations.
+Students who have documented disabilities can access support services by contacting the Office of Disability Services at disabilityservices@rivier.edu.
 The Office of Disability Services is located on the first floor of The Learning Commons.